+In the future, the U.S. Congress could also pass additional healthcare laws and CMS could implement regulatory changes.
+Further, various healthcare reform proposals have emerg ed at the state level.
+These laws and regulations could potentially affect coverage and reimbursement for Optune and our delivery system candidates.
+However, we cannot predict the ultimate content, timing or effect of any future federal or state healthcare initiatives or the impact any future legislation or regulation will have on us.
 The competent authorities in the EU member states, Switzerland, Israel, Japan, and other jurisdictions are increasingly active in their goal of reducing public spending on healthcare.
 We cannot, therefore, guarantee that the treatment of patients with Optune would be reimbursed in any particular country or, if successfully included on reimbursement lists will remain thereon.
 In May 2017, new rules governing medical devices in the EU were adopted which will take effect in May 2020 and will impose additional requirements on manufacturers of medical devices placed on the market in the EU.
-Failure to comply with these new requirements may affect our ability to market our delivery systems in the EU.
+Failure to comply with these new requirements may affect our ability to market Optune in the EU.

 We are subject to extensive regulation by the FDA and equivalent authorities in other jurisdictions, which could restrict the sales and marketing of Optune and could cause us to incur significant costs.
-In addition, we may become subject to additional regulation in other jurisdictions as we increase our efforts to market and sell Optune outside of the United States.
+In addition, we may become subject to additional regulation in other jurisdictions as we increase our efforts to market and sell Optune outside of the U.S.

-We market and sell Optune, and expect to market and sell our delivery system candidates, subject to extensive regulation by the FDA and numerous other federal, state and governmental authorities in other jurisdictions.
-These regulations are broad and relate to, among other things, the conduct of preclinical and clinical studies, product design, development, manufacturing, labeling, testing, product storage and shipping, premarket clearance and approval, conformity assessment procedures, premarket clearance and approval of modifications introduced in marketed products, post-market surveillance and monitoring, reporting of adverse events and incidents, pricing and reimbursement, interactions with healthcare professionals, advertising and promotion and product sales and distribution.
-Although we have received FDA approval to market Optune in the United States for the treatment of adult patients with newly diagnosed GBM (in combination with temozolomide) and recurrent GBM, we will require additional FDA approval to market Optune for other indications.
-We may be required to obtain approval of a new PMA or PMA supplement application for modifications made to Optune.
+We market and sell Optune, and expect to market and sell future delivery system candidates, subject to extensive regulation by the FDA and numerous other federal, state and governmental authorities in other jurisdictions.
+These regulations are broad and relate to, among other things, the conduct of preclinical and clinical studies, product design, development, manufacturing, labeling, testing, product storage and shipping, premarket clearance and approval, conformity assessment procedures, premarket clearance and approval of modifications introduced in marketed products, post-market surveillance and monitoring, reporting of adverse events and incidents, pricing and reimbursement, interactions with healthcare professionals, interactions with patients, advertising and promotion and product sales and distribution.
+Although we have received FDA approval to market Optune in the U.S. for the treatment of adult patients with newly diagnosed GBM (in combination with temozolomide) and recurrent GBM, we will require additional FDA approval to market Optune for other indications.
+We may be required to obtain approval of a new Pre-Market Approval ("PMA"), HDE or PMA supplement application for modifications made to Optune.
 This approval process is costly and uncertain, and it could take one to three years, or longer, from the time the application is filed with the FDA.
 We may make modifications in the future that we believe do not or will not require additional approvals.
-If the FDA disagrees, and requires new PMAs or PMA supplements for the modifications, we may be required to recall and to stop marketing the modified versions of Optune.
+If the FDA disagrees, and requires new PMAs, HDEs, or PMA supplements for the modifications, we may be required to recall and to stop marketing the modified versions of Optune.

-In addition, before our delivery systems can be marketed in the EU, they must obtain a CE Certificate of Conformity from a notified body.
+In addition, before Optune can be marketed in the EU, they must obtain a CE Certificate of Conformity from a notified body.
 New therapeutic uses of CE marked medical devices falling outside the scope of the current CE Certificate of Conformity require a completely new conformity assessment before the device can be CE marked and marketed in the EU for the new intended purpose.